Sharonfish/bt-take-home/README.md

 # Berkeleytime Fall 2023 Frontend Take-Home Problem

 Welcome!
 I'm Matthew and I'm the frontend lead at Berkeleytime.
-First of all, thank you for your continued interest in contributing to Berkeleytime.
+Thank you for your continued interest in contributing to Berkeleytime.
 Thousands of students use Berkeleytime each semester and nothing would be possible without our team of amazing volunteers and students like yourself who want to help keep Berkeleytime alive!

-Because the school year just began, I know you most likely have a lot going on, so I will try to keep this take-home problem somewhat short!
-Although Berkeleytime is a time commitment, it isn't a job, and I don't want anyone to be nervous about the application process!

-I also don't want you to be too overwhelmed with the Berkeleytime code base, so I use the technical question to ensure you have enough experience with the frameworks and libraries we use before having you jump right in.
+I don't want you to be too overwhelmed with the Berkeleytime code base, so I use this take-home problem to ensure you have enough experience with the frameworks and libraries we use before you jump right in.

-**Remember, there is no right or wrong answer!
+**Remember, there is no right or wrong solutions!
 I want you to be creative and approach this problem how you would approach any other personal project.**

 If you are having a lot of trouble or don't think you understand the problem, feel free to reach out to me on Discord (mathhulk#5603, or mathhulk) or reply to the email you received with any questions or concerns!

 ## Frontend Introduction

-Our technical stack for frontend is primarily Vite, TypeScript, React, Redux, and SCSS modules.
+Our technical stack at Berkeleytime consists of Vite, TypeScript, React, Redux, and SCSS modules.
 Our backend recently switched from a REST API to a GraphQL, so experience with GraphQL is definitely helpful, but not at all a requirement.
 This take-home problem will not cover GraphQL at all.

-I tried to mirror our technical stack as best as possible for this take-home problem.
-However, the Berkeleytime code base has been a conglomeration of efforts from years of volunteer work and includes code _and_ code practices from multiple major versions of both React and Redux.
-I would definitely recommend taking a glance at the [Berkeleytime GitHub repository](https://github.com/asuc-octo/berkeleytime/tree/master/frontend) if you have extra time!
+Experience with Redux is also helpful, but we will hopefully be migrating away from Redux this semester, so I won't be covering it either.

-Here are some helpful references for this take-home problem:
+Here are some helpful references:

 - [React Router](https://reactrouter.com/en/main)
 - [React](https://react.dev/)